Learning-Assisted Optimization for Transmission Switching: Solution methods

 In order to further assess the computational savings yielded by this approach we also investigate two variations.
-For instance, we denote by $K$nn-B the approach in which binary variables are fixed but big-M values are computed using only the information from the original spanning tree.
-We also consider the $K$nn-M approach that does not fix any binary decision variable but only uses the information of the closest neighbors to recompute the shortest paths and update the big-M values with Equation \eqref{eq: big M Fattahi}.
+For instance, we denote by \emph{FixB} the approach in which binary variables are fixed but big-M values are computed using only the information from the original spanning tree.
+We also consider the \emph{FatM} approach that does not fix any binary decision variable but only uses the information of the closest neighbors to recompute the shortest paths and update the big-M values with Equation \eqref{eq: big M Fattahi}.
+In other words, while none of the binary variables are fixed in this method, the learned status of switchable lines can still be utilized to decrease the big-M values.
 By comparing the computational burden of these three approaches we can analyze whether the numerical improvements are caused by the lower number of binary variables or the tighter values of the big-M parameters.
-Algorithm \ref{alg: $K$nn-BM} shows a detailed description of the methods $K$nn-B, $K$nn-M and $K$nn-BM, respectively.
-In particular, we highlight in the algorithm the steps that should be ignored when approaches $K$nn-B and $K$nn-M are considered.
+Algorithms \ref{alg:fixb}, \ref{alg:fatm} and \ref{alg:fitb-fatm} show a detailed description of the methods \emph{FixB}, \emph{FatM} and \emph{FixB-FatM}, respectively.

+\textit{FixB} and \textit{FixB-FatM} can be slightly modified to relax the unanimity condition required to fix binary variables.
+To do so, we introduce a threshold parameter $\tau < 0.5$.
+The binary variables are then fixed according to the following rules: \begin{itemize} \item[-] If the predicted status for a particular line falls in $[0,\tau]$, the binary variable is fixed to 0. \item[-] If the predicted status for a particular line falls in $[1-\tau, 1]$, the binary variable is fixed to 1. \item[-] If the predicted status for a particular line falls between $(\tau, 1-\tau)$, the binary variable is left unfixed. \end{itemize} This can be implemented by replacing, respectively, step 2) in Algorithm \ref{alg:fixb} and step 3) in Algorithm \ref{alg:fitb-fatm} by:

 The value of $K$ also plays an important role in these approaches.
 Low values of $K$ increase the chances of unanimous consensus of the nearest neighbors and therefore, a higher number of binary variables are expected to be fixed, and tighter big-M values are obtained.
 This way, the computational burden of the OTS problem is reduced at the expense of increasing the risk of obtaining infeasible or suboptimal problems.
 In the extreme case, if $K=1$, all binary variables are fixed to the values of the closest instance of the training set.
 On the contrary, large values of $K$ increase the computational burden but the resulting problems have a high chance of being feasible.
 In the extreme case, if the whole training set is considered, very few binary variables are expected to be fixed and the computational savings are reduced.